camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-concepts.md

     ship order
 ```

-Note: A multi-instance activity consists of a multi-instance body and an inner activity.
-The multi-instance body is a scope around the inner activity and collect the activity instances of the inner activity.
+Note: a multi-instance activity consists of a multi-instance body and an inner activity.
+The multi-instance body is a scope around the inner activity and collects the activity instances of the inner activity.

 * User Task inside an embedded subprocess: